dji-sdk/Onboard-SDK/Onboard_SDK_Sample/DJI_Onboard_API_Cmdline_Sample/README.md

 * The attitude control
 * The gimbal control
 * The flight control info obtainment
+Developers can play with this example via the command line interaction in Linux.

 ##Directory Structure
 * cmake: makefile and temporary files